Skip to Content

 20:50, 1987 by Richard Wilson is an optical illusion you can walk inside

 If you go to Hobart, you can’t miss MONA.
 It’s an art museum, but it’s not your average art museum.
-It’s full of controversial, confronting and sometimes just plain weird art.
+It’s full of art that is controversial, confronting and sometimes just plain weird.
+It is housed in an architecturally eclectic building on the waterfront in the suburb of Berriedale.

 Self-made millionaire David Walsh opened the museum in 2011 to house his personal art collection.
 He describes it as a “subversive adult Disneyland”.

-I think it’s an art museum for people who don’t like art or museums.
-I liked MONA so much that I’ve returned on each of my visits to Hobart.
+It’s an art museum for people who don’t like art or museums.
+I liked MONA so much that I’ve returned on each of my visits to Hobart – it’s my favourite art museum in the world!
 I think I really enjoyed my visits so much since a lot of the art is designed to be fun and interactive rather than pretentious.

 The museum houses ancient Egyptian art and modern art side by side in a labyrinth of galleries.
 Some of the most famous pieces include a live man displaying his back tattoos, a wall of vagina sculptures, an obese Porsche, an Egyptian mummy, and a waterfall that spells out words from real-time Google searches.